DimiKog/proof-of-escape/questions/quiz1.md

-# Quiz 1: Blockchain Basics
+## 🔍 Question 1 – Blockchain Fundamentals

+Blockchain technology is the foundation of many decentralized systems.
+It enables distributed ledgers, secure transactions, and transparent data sharing.

+**Question:**
-**Question:** What is the technology you are learning in this course?
+What is the core technology you are learning in this course?

+Your goal is to:
+- Identify the correct term.
+- Format it properly.
+- Hash it using `keccak256` (as used in Solidity).
+- Submit the resulting hash to the smart contract.

+---

+### 🌐 Helpful Hint:

-**Hint:** Think about the core concept that powers distributed ledgers.
+The answer refers to the core concept that powers distributed ledgers.

-**What to do:**
+---

+### 🛠️ Instructions:

-1. Find the correct answer.
+1. Determine the correct term for the core technology used in this course.
-2. Use a hashing tool to calculate the keccak256 hash of the answer.
-Make sure the hash is formatted with a `0x` prefix.
-3. Call the `checkQuizAnswer` function in the contract with the quiz ID and your hash.
-4. If your answer is correct, you will see a confirmation message in the console.
+2. Use the term in **all lowercase**.
+No punctuation.
+No extra characters.
+3. Compute the `keccak256` hash of the term (as a UTF-8 string).
+4. Submit the resulting hash to the smart contract.

+> ⚠️ Note: Do NOT include any whitespace or quotes in the string before hashing.

+---